apollographql/apollo/docs/source/platform/schema-validation.md

 <h3 id="renaming-or-removing">Renaming or removing a field</h3>

 When a field is unused, renaming or removing it is as straightforward as it sounds: it can be renamed or removed.
-Unfortunately, if a GraphQL deployment doesn't have per-field usage metrics, additional considerations should be made.
+However, if a GraphQL deployment doesn't have per-field usage metrics, additional considerations should be made.
+The following example demonstrates a safe approach to renaming a field.

 Take the following `user` query as an example: